-In line with our partnership with the EFL County Academy has a statutory and moral duty to ensure that it fulfils its role in protecting, safeguarding and promoting the welfare of players and students receiving education and training on their programmes.
+In line with our sub-contracting partnership with the Trafford College Group, Stockport County Football Education has a statutory and moral duty to ensure that it fulfils its role in protecting, safeguarding and promoting the welfare of students receiving education and training on their programmes.
 The statutory responsibilities also include the requirement to have due regard to the need to prevent people from being drawn into terrorism (Prevent Duty).

-County Academy recognises that for students, high self-esteem, confidence, supportive friends and clear lines of communication with a trusted adult helps prevention.
+Stockport County Football Education recognises that for students, high self-esteem, confidence, supportive friends and clear lines of communication with a trusted adult helps prevention.

-County Academy will therefore:
+Stockport County Football Education will therefore:

-· Establish and maintain an ethos where players feel secure, are encouraged to talk, and are listened to.

-• Ensure the players know that there are adults in the programme who they can approach if they are worried or are in difficulty.

-· Include within the curriculum discussions which will help players develop realistic attitudes to the responsibilities of adult life.

-• Ensure that wherever possible every effort will be made to establish effective working relationships both with parents/carers and with colleagues from other relevant agencies.

-• Follow safer recruitment practices when hiring staff, which includes a check of the List of those Barred from Working with children and vulnerable adults.

-3 Key Principles and Aims

-- Safeguarding is everyone's responsibility for County Academy staff to be effective each member of staff must play their part. - The child or young person's welfare is, and must always be, the paramount consideration.

-• All young people have an equal right to be protected from abuse, exploitation or poor practice, irrespective of their age, disability, gender, marriage/civil partnership, pregnancy and maternity, race, religion or beliefs, sex or sexual orientation (see Equality policy).

-• County Academy is committed to address the additional vulnerability of some players and the barriers they may face.
-For example, those in care, looked after children, those with mental health issues or physical disability.

-• All allegations of abuse or poor practice will be taken seriously and responded to efficiently and proportionately.

-• Recruiting employees, casual workers, agency staff, consultants, and volunteers will be carried out safely ensuring all necessary checks and processes are adhered to.

-- All staff are role models to young people and will receive effective management and training. - Information about any concerns will be shared confidentially with the appropriate agencies.

-• County Academy will ensure a platform for staff to share best practice and discuss safeguarding concerns through the Designated Safeguarding Officer.

-• The safeguarding policy will be reviewed on an annual basis to ensure up to date aims and procedures in line with changes to current legislation, terminology and personnel.
+- Establish and maintain an ethos where students feel secure, are encouraged to talk, and are listened to. - Ensure the students know that there are adults in the programme who they can approach if they are worried or are in difficulty. - Include within the curriculum discussions which will help students develop realistic attitudes to the responsibilities of adult life. - Ensure that wherever possible every effort will be made to establish effective working relationships both with parents/carers and with colleagues from other relevant agencies. - Follow safer recruitment practices when hiring staff, which includes a check of the List of those Barred from Working with children and vulnerable adults. - 3 Key Principles and Aims - Safeguarding is everyone's responsibility for Stockport County Football Education staff to be effective each member of staff must play their part. - The child or young person's welfare is, and must always be, the paramount consideration. - All young people have an equal right to be protected from abuse, exploitation or poor practice, irrespective of their age, disability, gender, marriage/civil partnership, pregnancy and maternity, race, religion or beliefs, sex or sexual orientation (see Equality policy). - Stockport County Football Education is committed to address the additional vulnerability of some students and the barriers they may face.
+For example, those in care, looked after children, those with mental health issues or physical disability. - All allegations of abuse or poor practice will be taken seriously and responded to efficiently and proportionately. - Recruiting employees, casual workers, agency staff, consultants, and volunteers will be carried out safely ensuring all necessary checks and processes are adhered to. - All staff are role models to young people and will receive effective management and training. - Information about any concerns will be shared confidentially with the appropriate agencies. - Stockport County Football Education will ensure a platform for staff to share best practice and discuss safeguarding concerns through the Designated Safeguarding Officer. - The safeguarding policy will be reviewed on an annual basis to ensure up to date aims and procedures in line with changes to current legislation, terminology and personnel.